sora-xor/sora-docs/src/referral.md

+---
+title: "Sora Referral Program | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Learn about the Sora Referral Program and how you can earn rewards by referring new users to the Sora Network.
+Discover the benefits of participating in the referral program, the referral process, and the rewards you can earn for helping grow the Sora ecosystem."
+  - - meta
+    - name: keywords
+      content: "Sora Referral Program, Sora Network, referral rewards, referral process, user referrals, Sora ecosystem"
+---

 # Referral System

 The referral system motivates users to involve new users in the SORA economy.
 When you invite people, you are the **referrer**.
 As a referrer, you’ll get 10% of your referral’s network fees.
 One referrer can have as many referrals as they like.
 Each referral can have only one referrer.